JuliaLang/julia/doc/stdlib/base.rst

    Determine a type big enough to hold values of each argument type without loss, whenever possible.
 In some cases, where no type exists which to which both types can be promoted losslessly, some loss is tolerated; for example, ``promote_type(Int64,Float64)`` returns ``Float64`` even though strictly, not all ``Int64`` values can be represented exactly as ``Float64`` values.

+.. function:: promote_rule(type1, type2)

+   Specifies what type should be used by ``promote`` when given values of types ``type1`` and ``type2``.
+This function should not be called directly, but should have definitions added to it for new types as appropriate.

 .. function:: getfield(value, name::Symbol)

    Extract a named field from a value of composite type.
 The syntax ``a.b`` calls